This post may contain affiliate links which won’t change your price but will share some commission.

 Chocolate Peppermint Blossoms have a soft, rich chocolate cookie with a sugar exterior and a red and white striped Hershey's peppermint kiss pressed on top.
 They are the white chocolate candy cane cousins of Peanut Butter Blossoms and are perfect for cookie exchanges and cookie plates.

 If peppermint and chocolate is your ultimate holiday flavor combo, then we should definitely be friends.
-Some of our other favorite peppermint recipes are Peppermint Bark Caramel Corn, Peppermint Macarons, and Peppermint Ice Cream on a brownie with hot fudge on top!
+Some of our other favorite peppermint recipes are Peppermint Bark Caramel Corn, Peppermint Macarons, and Peppermint Marshmallows on a brownie with hot fudge on top!

 Whenever I'm invited to a cookie exchange, these little beauties are always at the top of my list when I'm considering what to make.
 They are super simple, which means I don't have to spend hours messing around with decorating or sprinkles.
 But they still look beautiful and festive with the red and white stripes!